thomasjpfan/docker-scaler/docs/service-scale.md

         url: 'http://scaler:8080/v1/scale-service'
 " | docker secret create alert_manager_config -
 ```
 This configuration groups alerts by their `service`, `scale`, and `type` labels.
 The `routes` section defines a `match_re` entry, that directs scale alerts to the `scale` reciever.
 Another route is configured to direct alerts from the `scaler` service to the `slack-scaler` receiver.
-The `repeat_interval` is set to one minute for the `scale up` route and four minutes for the `scale down` route.
-This allows for the service to scale up quickly when the response time is high and scale down slowly when the response time drops back down.
+Now we deploy the monitor stack:

 ```bash
 docker network create -d overlay monitor